OUT MAINE BOARD

 Cassie Cooper

-Cassie comes to OUT Maine from the Education profession where she taught elementary music for seven years.
-She has a Masters in Music Education from Florida State University and has been an advocate for teacher and student wellness and continues to serve as the Maine Music Educators Association state Secretary.
-Cassie lives in Southern Maine with her partner and beagle mix.
+Cassie is the School Engagement Coordinator and comes to OUT Maine from the Education profession where they taught elementary music for seven years.
+They have a Masters in Music Education from Florida State University and have been an advocate for teacher and student wellness through serving as a union representative, community school advisory board member, school leadership teams, and district curriculum development teams.
+Cassie continues to serve the education community as the Maine Music Educators Association executive board Treasurer.
+Cassie lives in Western Maine with their fiance and their beagle mix, Maggie.

 Maggie Hirshland